FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Special Meeting of Metropolitan District of Limerick - 10th November 2022.md

 Members complimented the business owners in Foxes Bow on the work carried out in the area,

-and acknowledged the assistance given to them by the Council.--- 3
+and acknowledged the assistance given to them by the Council.
+---
+3

 **King’s Island Walled Town – Nicholas Street Rejuvenation Works**